If your RV air conditioner isn’t working properly, you may need to reset it.

 If your RV air conditioner stops working, there are a few things you can do to try and troubleshoot the issue.

-First, check to see if the unit is getting power.
 If it is, then check to see if the thermostat is set correctly.

 If both of those things are fine, then you may need to clean or replace the air filter.

-Finally, if none of those things work, you may need to call a professional for help.
+Finally, if none of those things work, you may need to call a professional for help

-Yes, there is a reset button on most RV AC units.
 This button is usually located near the front of the unit and may have a picture of a triangle or circle with a line through it.

 How Often Should You Service Your RV Air Conditioner?